-- 1) A participant may not speak on both sides of the same legislation or that debater will earn a zero for the second speech given in opposition to the first speech on the same legislation. - Voting on all matters in the preliminary sessions will be one vote per person. - $\begin{tabular}{ll} 3) Abstentions shall not be counted in voting totals. \end{tabular}$ - 4) The members of a chamber may not suspend any IHSA Congressional Debate rules.
+- 1) A participant may not speak on both sides of the same legislation or that debater will earn a zero for the second speech given in opposition to the first speech on the same legislation.
+A participant may speak on the same side of the same legislation twice- if precedence and regency allow it to occur.
+Judges may evaluate this second speech as they would any other by asking the question: "does it advance debate?" - 2) Voting on all matters in the preliminary sessions will be one vote per person. - 3) Abstentions shall not be counted in voting totals. - 4) The members of a chamber may not suspend any IHSA Congressional Debate rules.